 2. Click "+ Add Folder" to select the files or folders on the local computer you want to sync.

-• If your files or folders are on a remote server, please add the server as network location first, then select files need to be sync.
+• If your files or folders are on a remote server, please add the server as network location first, then select files that need to be synced.

 3. To transfer files to from server to server automatically, click "Schedule Sync" > "Enable Schedule Sync"and select Daily/Weekly/Monthly.
 Also, you can sync files during system shutdown with the help of "Event triggers".
 After that, click "Start Sync" to begin the pending operation.

 - Aside from directly transferring files from server to server, you still can sync files to external hard drive like HDD, SSD, flash drive, CD/DVD etc and connect it to another server via a connector, whether USB port, adapter or encloser.